Lubbock Music Spotlight: The Blue Light Live

 While all of above have tinges of Country and Americana in their sound, none rock as hard as No Dry County.
 These guys bring together the most eclectic crowd in Lubbock.
 Whether it be vested punks, tattooed hipsters or white-haired gentlemen ready to swing their ladies, all are in for a good time.
 No Dry County, alongside the likes of Dave Martinez, Hogg Maulies, Danny Cadra and Wade Parks bridge the gap between the generations of Lubbock music.
 They have honed their musical chops, paid their dues and are surely a must-see.

 You can find Jerry Serrano at the head of vocal jazz and Latin band, Alma Quartet playing all over town, and best paired with a glass of Lubbock wine.
 A multi-instrumentalist and former winner of the Songwriter Competition, Jerry is one of the most gifted musicians in town.
-He currently hosts the Songwriter Nights and competitions on Mondays, helping other make their mark in The Blue Light Live’s history books as well.
+He currently hosts the Songwriter Nights and competitions on Mondays, helping others make their mark in The Blue Light Live’s history books as well.
 If you’re looking to start playing music and writing songs yourself, he is the man to talk to.

 The Blue Light Live family is always growing, and there are plenty more artists you need to see while you’re in the “Hub City.”
 Next time you visit, surround yourself with the sounds of Lubbock, and share your favorites using #LiveLoveLubbock.
 For a broader view of the Lubbock music scene click here.